Nadib-Rana/SQA/Lecture Notes/Lecture2/Topic 3.md

 **Testing goals** based on the maturity of your testing process!
 The more mature your testing process, the more advanced and strategic your goals become.

-This aligns well with models like **TMMi (Test Maturity Model Integration)** or **CMMI (Capability Maturity Model Integration)**, which outline how testing evolves over time.
-I’ll walk you through it step by step!

 ---